-He opened the Wea Baptist Mission about one mile east of present-day Paola, Kansas in 1844 and continued there until 1857.
-David and his wife, Abigail Ann, along with fellow instructor Sarah Osgood, taught the Indian children in the area.
+He opened the Wea Baptist Mission about one mile east of present-day Paola, Kansas, in 1844 and continued there until 1857.
+David and his wife, Abigail Ann, and fellow instructor Sarah Osgood taught the Indian children in the area.
 David and his partner, Dr. Woodson Hoover, also practiced medicine together at the mission.
 In addition to the Wea Indians, they also treated Kaskaskia, Piankashaw, and Peoria Indians in the area.

-In 1852, Lykins’ wife Abigail, their six-year-old son, Charles, and fellow teacher, Sarah Osgood died.
+In 1852, Lykins’ wife, Abigail, their six-year-old son, Charles, and fellow teacher, Sarah Osgood, died.
 Though the cause of their deaths is not documented, it is suspected that it was an illness such as smallpox, cholera, or typhoid fever.
-That year, the Baptist Conference gave him an additional duty, placing him in charge of the Potawatomie Baptist Manual Labor School, near present-day Topeka.
+That year, the Baptist Conference gave him an additional duty, placing him in charge of the Potawatomi Baptist Manual Labor School near present-day Topeka.

 In 1854, Lykins helped draft an Indian Treaty, which was signed by President Franklin Pierce and later resulted in the removal of the Indians to Oklahoma.

-Lykins was an ardent pro-slavery man and advocated the annexation of Cuba as a slave state.
-At the first territorial election on March 30, 1855, he was elected a member of the legislative council from the 4th district.
-He stuck to his missionary work, however, and did not join in the military or political efforts of his fellow legislators.
+Lykins was an ardent pro-slavery man who advocated annexing Cuba as a slave state.
+At the first territorial election on March 30, 1855, he was elected a legislative council member from the 4th district.
+He stuck to his missionary work, however, and did not join in his fellow legislators’ military or political efforts.

 In 1856 an assistant was sent to help, and David Lykins was made “General Superintendent of all the Baptist Missions in the Kansas Territory.”